haixinpeng/imc-prosperity-2024/README.md

 # imc-prosperity-2024
+IMC Prosperity is an algorithmic trading competition hosted by IMC Trading.
+The competition has two parts: algorithmic trading and manual trading.
+In the algorithmic trading section, new products are introduced each round and we have to come up with different trading strategies to improve our pnl.
+In the manual trading section, simple probability and game theory questions are given.
+For more information, you can refer to the [official wiki](https://imc-prosperity.notion.site/Prosperity-2-Wiki-fe650c0292ae4cdb94714a3f5aa74c85).

-This is the source code for our trading strategies in the 2024 IMC Prosperity Competition
+This repo contains the source code for our trading strategies in the 2024 IMC Prosperity Competition.
+We competed under the team name Palamos and placed 82nd out of 3215 ranked teams.
+For information on the 2024 leaderboard, please refer to [here](https://jmerle.github.io/imc-prosperity-2-leaderboard/)